LiamBatiste/Port-Prospects/README.md

 <br></br>

-![dvessel engines possible longest service](https://github.com/user-attachments/assets/331005fa-0e12-4974-b6b1-434200bd291f) The current graphic provides insight into the engine designations of defense vessels that have potentially been in service for the longest duration.
+![dvessel engines possible longest service](https://github.com/user-attachments/assets/331005fa-0e12-4974-b6b1-434200bd291f) The current graphic provides insight into the engine designations of defence vessels that have potentially been in service for the longest duration.
 When also coupled with the engine builder, this information could provide future business prospects for Wärtsilä.
 <br></br>

 ![fvessel engines possible longest service](https://github.com/user-attachments/assets/933ae10e-90b7-44a4-a76a-456ed2dfcc99)